 • Ensure natural ventilation is provided for non-conditioned spaces via openable windows.

-• In the event of water leakage, rain or flood damage repairs, ensure building fabrics are dry before repair takes place.
+• In the event of water leakage, rain or flood damage repairs, ensure building fabrics are dry before repairs take place.

-What if the indoor areas of my workspace feel damp and/or the area smells musty or mouldy?
+What if I can see mould and/or the indoor areas of my workspace feel damp and/or the area smells musty or mouldy?

 What if I am experiencing symptoms of mould exposure and the indoor areas of my workspace feel damp, smell musty or smell mouldy?